 Dexmethylphenidate may cause new or worsening psychosis (unusual thoughts or behavior), especially if you have a history of depression, mental illness, or bipolar disorder.

-Call your doctor right away if you have: signs of heart problems --chest pain, feeling light-headed or short of breath; signs of psychosis --paranoia, aggression, new behavior problems, seeing or hearing things that are not real; signs of circulation problems --unexplained wounds on your fingers or toes.
+Call your doctor right away if you have: signs of heart problems --chest pain, feeling light-headed or short of breath; or signs of psychosis --paranoia, aggression, new thought or behavior problems, seeing or hearing things that are not real.

-You should not take this medicine if you are allergic to dexmethylphenidate or methylphenidate (Ritalin, Concerta), or if you have:
+You should not take this medicine if you are allergic to dexmethylphenidate or methylphenidate (Ritalin, Concerta).

 Stimulants have caused stroke, heart attack, and sudden death in certain people.
 Tell your doctor if you have:

 Dexmethylphenidate may be habit-forming.
-Never share dexmethylphenidate with another person, especially someone with a history of drug abuse or addiction.
-Keep the medication in a place where others cannot get to it.
+Misuse can cause addiction, overdose, or death.
+Keep the medication where others cannot get to it.
 Selling or giving away this medicine is against the law.

 You may take dexmethylphenidate with or without food.
 Take the regular tablet twice daily, at least 4 hours apart.
 Take the extended-release capsule once daily in the morning.

 Swallow the extended-release capsule whole and do not crush, chew, break, or open it.